LaravelDaily/course-react-parking/docs/Lesson 16 - Delete vehicle.md

 }
 ```

-Whole `src/hooks/useVehicle.jsx` file has the following content.
+The whole `src/hooks/useVehicle.jsx` file has the following content.

 ```jsx
 import { useState, useEffect } from 'react'